stablekernel/aqueduct/source/docs/openapi/endpoint.md

 ## ResourceController Auto-Documentation

 A `ResourceController` does most of the heavy lifting when it comes to generating OpenAPI documents.
-It will reflect on the bound variables of operation methods and their documentation comments to provide the majority of an OpenAPI document.
+It will reflect on the bound variables of operation methods to provide the majority of an OpenAPI document.
 You only need to provide the possible responses.
 You do this by overriding `documentOperationResponses` in your `ResourceController` subclass.
 The below shows a trivial example of a resource controller that returns a 200 OK with no body for every request.

 ```dart
 class MyController extends ResourceController {